openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 Open a terminal window and perform the following steps:

-- Copy the OpenMPF source archive (provided separately) to the path `/home/mpf` on the VM.
+- Copy the OpenMPF source archive to the path `/home/mpf` on the VM.
 This can be accomplished in several ways, including the use of a shared folder, SCP, or drag and drop from the host system.
 For more information on configuring a shared folder in a Virtual Box VM, please see the developer's documentation (<https://www.virtualbox.org/manual/ch04.html#sharedfolders>).
 - Extract the OpenMPF source archive.
 This will create a /home/mpf/mpf directory which contains the source code:
     - `tar xvzf mpf-*-source.tar.gz -C /home/mpf/`
 - Copy the mpf user profile script from the extracted source code: